JRGTH/xigmanas-bastille-extension/README.md

 **Description:**

- This is the XigmaNAS Bastille Extension to create and manage FreeBSD Jails/Containers.
+ This is the XigmaNAS Bastille Extension to quickly create and manage FreeBSD Jails/Containers.

-**Install**
+**Installation Example**

 ```
 mkdir -p /mnt/tank/extensions/bastille